How To Talk About Sex Without Shame or Fear

-You may feel worthless, like you’ve let yourself or your partner down.
+You may feel worthless or used.
 You may feel like you can’t stop your addictive sexual behavior.
 Maybe you’re afraid that your future romantic relationships will become sexually abusive or unhealthy because of past trauma.

 We’ve helped people addicted to sex and pornography break free from their feelings of desperation.
 We’ve supported people who’ve been sexually assaulted, sexually abused, and trafficked in their journey toward healing and wholeness.
 We’ve offered prayer for people who felt completely closed off, and helped them to open up about their experiences with sex.